Shelf-Share-BEE-Mod3/shelf-share-rails/README.md

 Run ```rails s``` in your terminal and navigate to ```http://localhost:3000/``` in your local browser.

-Once you sign in with Google, you will be asked to allow Shelf Share access to your Google Books.
-This will only be triggered the first time you log in.
+Once you sign in with Google, you will be asked to allow ShelfShare access to your Google Books.
+This consent will only be triggered the first time you log in.

 Your **Dashboard** is a convenient place to view all the books you have borrowed or lent out, as well as new friend and book requests.
 [![dashboard-screenshot][dashboard-screenshot]](https://example.com)